XaqLab/IRC_TwoSiteForaging/README.md

   generate the behavior of the trained neural network in a new task

 * twoCol_NN_main_generalization.py
-  main file for teacher data generating, neural network training, and neural network behavior data generating
+  main file for teacher data generating, neural network training, and neural network behavior data generating.
+  Three timestamps are recorded in this file: time when the teacher POMDP data is generated, time when the neural netowrk is trained, time when the neural network runs in a closed-loop for behaviro analysis.

+* NNagent_IRC_01262020(170602).ipynb
+  The notebook that runs the inverse rational control(IRC) and saves the results.
+  The timestamps from the twoCol_NN_main_generalization.py file will be used to indicate the data that is used.
+By passing the correspinding timestamps, the specific data will be used to run the IRC.

+ * NNagent_IRCfromFile-01262020(170602).ipynb
+  Since it takes a long time to run the IRC algorithms.
+If one would like to check the IRC results based on the saved IRC results file, runing this file generates the figures.